panhans/HomeAssistant/rounded/README.md

 data:
   name: Rounded
 ```
-4. Go to your profile settings and select the theme *rounded*
+4. Go to your profile settings and select the theme *rounded* if you're not using default theme.

 ## Cards